-Kyle (Wilson) and Peter (Helms) are twin brothers who discover after their mother's wedding that their father wasn't who she claimed it was.
+Kyle (Owen Wilson) and Peter (Ed Helms) are twin brothers who discover after their mother's wedding that their father wasn't who she claimed it was.
 They set out on "Operation Who's Your Daddy" to find their father, but it is no easy task, considering that their mother really got around back in the day.

 This movie contains examples of:

-- As Himself: Football player Terry Bradshaw as the first potential father.
+- As Himself: National Football League quarterback Terry Bradshaw as the first potential father.

 - BrotherSister Incest: Peter thinks he may have hooked up with his sister when he sees the same woman at a wake for a man they believe to be their dad.
 He's wrong, and they get together in the end.